-Examples include areas where the chance of impact is higher than in standard working conditions such as drive-in racking or installations in freezers and chillers.
-In addition where higher racking requirements are in place or in high seismic zone or areas where the concrete and soils classes at the site are below optimum then a more significant post section is both essential and a great investment as impact damage will be lessened.
+Examples include areas where the chance of impact is higher than in standard working conditions, such as drive-in racking or installations in freezers and chillers.
+In addition, where higher racking requirements are in place or in a high seismic zone or areas where the concrete and soil classes at the site are below optimum, then a more significant post section is both essential, and an excellent investment as impact damage will be lessened.

 Whether your workers drive forklifts or lift trucks, vehicle safety is essential to prevent impact or crush injuries.
-We have a number of products available to enhance safety:
+We have several products available to enhance safety:

-Pedestrian barriers provide a clear segregation between pedestrians and traffic.
-Easy to install medium weight steel with H1050mm post sections and length to fit.
-Self closing gates also available to complete the installation.
+Pedestrian barriers provide clear segregation between pedestrians and traffic.
+Easy to install medium-weight steel with H1050mm post sections and length to fit.
+Self-closing gates are also available to complete the installation.

 Forklift barriers help to avoid collisions and protect your stock and your staff by segregating work zones.
 Heavy duty steel barriers with H1050mm post sections and length to fit.
 Sections can be easily replaced if damaged and self closing gates are available.
 These can be supplied and installed as a lower level option (for protecting items such as charging stations, or have an added handrail on top to also act as a full pedestrian barrier.

 Bollards and stainless steel bollards